Autistic. Woman. Writer. A powerful combination.

 St. John’s College explores the classics of Western civilization through an immersive Great Books program in which students read and discuss the original texts that established each subject.
 The all-required curriculum is equivalent to a double major in philosophy and the history of science and math, and a double minor in literature and the classics.

 Heather is a world traveler and adventurer.
-She has shorn sheep in Greece, gone skydiving out of a helicopter in the Swiss Alps, been body surfing in Malibu, toured temples in Japan, accidentally snuck in to see da Vinci’s Last Supper in Milan, attended a bull race near Barcelona, painted a church in Mexico, survived hospitals in England and Germany, piloted her Cessna 182 airplane throughout the USA’s Southwest, has been white water rafting, mountain climbing, rappelling, horseback riding (competitively), and has had many other adventures in 14 countries.
+She has shorn sheep in Greece, gone skydiving in the Swiss Alps, body surfing in Malibu, toured temples in Japan, accidentally snuck in to see da Vinci’s Last Supper in Milan, attended a bull race near Barcelona, painted a church in Mexico, survived hospitals in England and Germany, piloted her Cessna 182 airplane throughout the USA’s Southwest, has been white water rafting, mountain climbing, rappelling, horseback riding (competitively), and has had many other adventures in 14 countries.